browserengineering/book/book/visual-effects.md

 [^didnt-stop]: The lack of support didn't stop web developers from putting rounded corners on their sites before `border-radius` was supported.
-There are a number of clever ways to do it; [this video][rr-video] walks through several.
+There are a number of clever ways to do it; [a video from 2008][rr-video] walks through several.

 [mac-story]: https://www.folklore.org/StoryView.py?story=Round_Rects_Are_Everywhere.txt
 [quickdraw]: https://raw.githubusercontent.com/jrk/QuickDraw/master/RRects.a